mikolajkania/mikolajkania.github.io/README.md

-# Software engineering blog by Mikołaj Kania
+# Software engineering by Mikołaj Kania

 It could be found on the Internet [here](https://mikolajkania.com/)!